 This course is designed for weekly work assignments that are completed that week.
-Assignments will close at the end of the week and references to the readings and videos for that assignment will also close.
-To do well (or even pass) this course, you must stay up to date with the material on a weekly basis.
-Late assignments will not be accepted for credit without prior permission.
+To do well in this course, you must stay up to date with the material on a weekly basis.
+Please note due dates and work each week to keep up with the course.

+Late exams will not be accepted without an excuse from the University or a medical professional.